CST-Group/WS3D-Coppelia/README.md

 * **Docker Engine not starting | Cannot find WSL ip address**

 Before executing Docker Desktop,  make sure the WSL is curruntly running.
 This can be verified openning Windows Powershell and executing '''wsl -l -v'''.
-The Ubuntu distro should have the status 'Running', if not execute WSl from a command prompt.
+The Ubuntu distro should have the status 'Running', if not execute WSL from a command prompt.